 What is SOC 2?

-A SOC 2 report is governed by AICPA’s Five Trust Principles and addresses a service organization’s information security controls.
+A SOC 2 report is governed by AICPA‘s Trust Services Criteria (TSC) and addresses a service organization’s information security controls.
 In a nutshell, SOC 2 reports ensure that service organizations don’t just talk the talk but have concrete controls, processes, and systems that safeguard the way they store, process, and transmit customer data.
-Depending on which of the five TSPs relates to your organization, a SOC 2 report will assess a company’s IT control environment and policies.
+Depending on which of the five TSCs relates to your organization, a SOC 2 report will assess a company’s IT control environment and policies.

-The 5 TSPs are Security (common criteria), Availability, Confidentiality, Processing Integrity, and Privacy.
-Out of these five principles, the Security TSP is obligatory.
+The 5 TSCs are Security (common criteria), Availability, Confidentiality, Processing Integrity, and Privacy.
+Out of these five principles, the Security TSC is obligatory.

 Speaking of obligatory, let’s look at HIPAA.